-For the purposes of this program, the skill outcomes to be targeted will not be nationally recognised (i.e. VET) as these outcomes can be supported under existing VET investment programs.
-Micro-credentials developed for this program should seek to address skill requirements for industry or enterprises that are not covered in national Training Packages.
+For the purposes of this program, the skill outcomes to be targeted will not be nationally recognised (i.e., VET) as these outcomes can be supported under existing VET investment programs.
+Micro-credentials developed for this program should seek to address skill requirements for industry or enterprises that are not covered in national Training Packages or accredited courses.
+For applicants, this means projects should not include any forms of accredited training.
+Nor should a micro-credential duplicate what already exists in current accredited training products.
 Micro-credentials should complement the in-depth knowledge and skills available or obtained through VET qualifications to support individuals with lifelong skills and employment opportunities and industry to address skills gaps.